outtieTV/scrabblewordfinder/README.md

 1. Download Scrabble Word Finder source code and unzip it somewhere
 2. Install PHP
 3. cd to scrabblewordfinder directory that contains index.html
-4. Download a wordlist.txt of your chosing to the above directory
+4. Download a wordlist.txt of your choosing to the above directory
 5. Run fix-dictionaries.py with the wordlist.txt if needed
 6. Choose either scrabble_word_finder.php for sqlite or scrabble_word_finder_sql.php for mysql 8+
 7. Rename scrabble_word_finder_sql.php to scrabble_word_finder.php if using sql mode.